bsileo/SmartThings_Pentair/README.md

 1. Install and configure Nodejs-Poolcontroller (version 4.x+) https://github.com/tagyoureit/nodejs-poolController
-2. Update your Nodejs-Poolcontroller installation with the Smartthings interface:
+2. Update your Nodejs-Poolcontroller installation with the SmartThings interface:

    Copy the outputToSmartThings.js into the integrations directory